Traditions & History

 In 2014, the Sidney Kimmel Foundation bestowed a $110 million gift to Jefferson Medical College, now known as Sidney Kimmel Medical College.

-In 2015, TJU was the largest free-standing health sciences university in Philadelphia.
+In 2015, Thomas Jefferson University was the largest free-standing health sciences university in Philadelphia.